The ISO 27001 Implementation Phase Key Steps

 Monitor and Review Controls

-Regularly monitor the effectiveness of the implemented controls.
+Regularly monitor the effectiveness of the implemented controls to ensure they are working as intended.
 This involves ongoing assessments, audits, and reviews to ensure controls are functioning as intended.

 Make necessary adjustments based on monitoring results to improve control effectiveness.
-Update your risk register and treatment plans regularly.
+Update your risk register and treatment plans on a regular basis.

 Update Risk Assessment and Treatment